Chinese New Year: Mythology

-According to legend, Chinese New Year started with combatting a mythical beast called the Nian (a beast that lives under the sea or in the mountains that looks like a lion with horns) during the annual Spring Festival.
+According to legend, Chinese New Year started with combating a mythical beast called the Nian (a beast that lives under the sea or in the mountains that looks like a lion with horns) during the annual Spring Festival.
 The Nian would eat villagers, especially children, in the middle of the night.
 One year, all the villagers decided to hide from the beast.
-An older man appeared before the villagers went into hiding and said that he would stay the night and would get revenge on the Nian.
+An older man appeared before the villagers and said that he would stay the night and would get revenge on the Nian.
 The old man put up red papers and set off firecrackers.
 The day after, the villagers came back to their town and saw that nothing had been destroyed.
 They assumed that the old man was a deity who had come to save them.
 The villagers then understood that the Nian was afraid of the colour red and loud noises.
 As the New Year approached, the tradition grew: villagers wore red clothing, hung red lanterns and spring scrolls on windows and doors, and used firecrackers and drums to frighten away the Nian.
 From then on, the Nian never came to the village again.
 The Nian was eventually captured by Hongjun Laozu, an ancient Taoist monk.